Share

 Related Buyer’s Guides which cover an extensive range of power and energy equipment manufacturers, solutions providers and technology, can also be found here.

-Future of Internet of Things in the energy sector
+Future of IoT in the Energy Sector

 The use of IoT in the power sector is expected to rise as the cost of sensor technology, which is embedded in connected devices, will continue to decline, prompting an uptake in IoT technologies within the energy sector.
 In 2004, the average cost of sensors was $1.3.
 By 2020, it came down to 29 cents.
 GlobalData expects prices to decline by an average of 2.5% each year through 2022.